 The laws were "details," Binchy said, "details that describe ancient life in the days when the Irish still lived in mud huts and small ringed settlements and paid their bills in cows and bacon."

-Here are just a couple of Ireland's stranger ancient laws:
+Here are just a couple of Ireland's stranger ancient Brehon Laws:

 Musicians / Artists